ObiajuluM/W3Alexandria/README.md

    *Advantages:*

-        *1. The author is directly incentivized*
+        1. The author is directly incentivized

-        *2. This method provides distributed easily accessed and uncensorable data*
+        2. This method provides distributed easily accessed and uncensorable data

    *Disdavantages:*

-        *1. The contract will increase in size as the book increases which isnt good.*
+        1. The contract will increase in size as the book increases which isnt good.

-              *fixes: create multiple contracts per book*
+              fixes: create multiple contracts per book

    The -BC- contract contains the following data types: